hgc123123/nyush-cluster/nyush-cluster/docs/slurm/commands-sbatch.md

     -- Specify dependencies on other jobs, e.g., using `--dependency afterok:JOBID` to only execute if the job with ID `JOBID` finished successfully or `--dependency after:JOBID` to wait for a job to finish regardless of its termination status.
 - `--constraint`
     -- Require one or more features from your node.
-    On the BIH HPC, the processor generation is defined as a feature on the nodes, e.g., `haswell`, or special networking such as `infiniband`.
+    On the NYUSH HPC, the processor generation is defined as a feature on the nodes, e.g., `haswell`, or special networking such as `RoCe`.
     You can have a look at `/etc/slurm/slurm.conf` on all configured features.
 - `--output`
     -- The path to the output log file (by default joining stdout and stderr, see the man page on `--error` on how to redirect stderr separately).